digitaltrails/vdu_controls/README.md

 ---------------
 * 2.0.3
   * React to DPMS awake signal from ddcutil-service by re-assessing ambient brightness.
-  * Add options that can be used to further reduce the number of writes to VDU NVRAM.
+  * Reduce the number of writes to VDU NVRAM by sliders, spinners, and ambient brightness adjustments.
-    * Throttled UI-inputs to limit updating the VDU to a maximum of once per seconds.
-    * Added a 'transitions' setting that can turn off all transitions for UI-inputs and ambient lux-based adjustments.
   * Simplified locking and conformed to a locking hierarchy/protocol to avoid potential deadlocks.

 * 2.0.2